necosta/website/docs/development/ml-ai.md

 sidebar_position: 5
 ---

+# AI and ML

+A deep-dive into Artificial Intelligence and Machine Learning

-# Machine Learning
+## Machine Learning

 TBD...

-# Artificial Intelligence
+## Artificial Intelligence

 - LLM (Large Language Models)
   - Category of AI models that are trained on vast amounts of text data to understand and generate human-like text